wren-lang/wren/doc/site/embedding/calling-c-from-wren.markdown

     }

 While your foreign method is executed, the VM is completely suspended.
 No other fibers will run until your foreign method returns.
+You should *not* try to resume the VM from within a foreign method by calling `wrenCall()` or `wrenInterpret()`.
+The VM is not re-entrant.

 This covers foreign behavior, but what about foreign *state*?
 For that, we need a foreign *class*...